crusherdev/crusher-1/README.md

 npx crusher-cli
 ```

-You can use recorder to create test.
-Or write code using CrusherSDK.
+You can use our recorder to create tests or if you're feeling adventurous try writing tests using code with our CrusherSDK.

 **Run test**